 This tasty protein pancake recipe is made in minutes with your favorite whey protein powder and a few pantry staples.
 And, as I already mentioned, they come out incredibly soft and fluffy and taste just like buttermilk pancakes!

-But, what really sets these protein powder pancakes apart from most other recipes is the high protein content - each pancake has over 20 grams of protein!
-Yep, these protein pancakes pack almost the same amount of protein as a scoop of protein powder!
+But what really sets them apart from most other recipes is the high protein content - each pancake has over 20 grams of protein!
+Yep, they taste amazing and pack almost the same amount of protein as a scoop of protein powder!

 Speaking of protein shakes, if you're looking for a super tasty one, give this Oreo shake a try!
 It's absolutely ridiculous.